Hero image for The Evolution of Folk Music: From Tradition to Modern Day blog

 Colonial Encounters and Globalization

-The folk music of today is greatly influenced by the era of globalization and colonization.
-We have the distinctive folk music style of the Americas, Africa, and Asia which emerged from the blending of European folk traditions with indigenous cultural influences.
+The sound of folk music today was strongly shaped by periods of globalization and colonization.
+As cultures collided and merged, folk traditions in the Americas, Africa, and Asia evolved through the blending of European styles with indigenous music.

 Picture of music being merged with cultures across the world.